lovell/sharp/docs/api-operation.md

 ## threshold

-Any pixel value greather than or equal to the threshold value will be set to 255, otherwise it will be set to 0.
+Any pixel value greater than or equal to the threshold value will be set to 255, otherwise it will be set to 0.

 ### Parameters